We are committed to protecting and respecting your privacy when dealing with your personal information.

 Disclosure of your personal data

-We may disclose your personal data (to the extent necessary) to certain third party organisations used to support the delivery of our services during our usual course of business.
+We may disclose your personal data (to the extent necessary) to certain third-party organisations used to support the delivery of our services during our usual course of business.
 These may include the following:

-- business partners, suppliers and sub-contractors for the performance of services we provide to you
+- business partners, suppliers and sub-contractors for the performance of services we provide to you and in connection with the development of services and products

 - organisations providing IT systems support and hosting in relation to the IT systems on which your information is stored